how-to-get-government-job

 Retain Your Motivation and Drive

 You are all set, prepared, and ready to get your new government job.
 Sometimes you will find that landing a role is quick and easy.
 However, sometimes, things may take a little longer than you first anticipate.
 The process of finding and getting a government job can be draining.
-It is therefore important to retain your motivation and drive.
+It is, therefore, important to retain your motivation and drive.
 When you are driven and motivated, you can then be sure that you will retain your focus.
-If you lose motivation, you may end up taking any job and settling for a role that does not suit you or benefit your career.
+If you lose motivation, you may take any job and settle for a role that does not suit you or benefit your career.
 Be patient and prepare yourself for your job search, and you will succeed.